kevlahan/wavetrisk_hydrostatic/Users_manual.md

 The modules `netcdf` and `netcdf netcdf-fortran` must be loaded.

-You must first generate the multiscale topography consistent with maximum resolution level `max_level` of the test case that will run.
-This can be done by suitably modifying the test case '~/wavetrisk_hydrostatic/test/make_NCAR_topo'.
+You must first generate the multiscale topography for the desired range of levels from `min_level` (as set in the `PARAM` flag) and `max_level` (the maximum resolution level for the test case you want to run).
+Note that the test case can use any maximum level less than or equal to the `max_level` of the topography.

 The complete procedure to generate the multiscale topography is as follows: